-The best family hotels in Mallorca for a memorable holiday for all ages
+Taking the kids abroad?
+Have a look at these family-friendly Mallorca hotels

 Neighbourhood: Pollença

 Son Brull’s new Villa Suites are just the ticket for a superluxe family holiday – they each come with their own private pool and garden and have two bedrooms and two bathrooms.
 The hotel also has a large communal pool, plus a gourmet restaurant and spa.
 Kids over six can join the “multi-adventure camp” activities, which include kayaking, canyoning and zip wiring, while cots, baby baths and listeners are provided for babies, as well as a babysitting service.
+It’s worth noting, the hotel is closed in January.

 Best for entertainment: Tui Family Life Mallorca Mar